Devamitta/devamitta.github.io/update.md

 Updating is very easy.

-Download the latest version of DPD from [Github](https://github.com/digitalpalidictionary/digitalpalidictionary/releases){:target="\_blank"}.
+Download the latest version of DPS from [Github](https://github.com/digitalpalidictionary/digitalpalidictionary/releases){:target="\_blank"}.

-Unzip the DPD folder and copy it to your GoldenDict folder.
+Unzip the DPS folder and copy it to your GoldenDict folder.

 Make sure to replace all the contents of the old folder.